Santa Muerte: Sociology

-Santa Muerte popularity is massive in Mexico with it being home to majority of her followers, Santa Muerte has been viewed as either the saint of death and/or the saint of healing, with both sides being integrated with her practices.
-There have been people that praise Santa Muerte and are attracted by her, since many of her followers believe that, with enough worship and prayer, there have been links to healing, protection, and love if Santa Muerte is satisfied with them.
+Santa Muerte's popularity is massive in Mexico, which is home to the majority of her followers.
+Santa Muerte has been viewed as either the saint of death and/or the saint of healing, with both sides being integrated with her practices.
+Many of her followers believe that, with enough worship and prayer, there have been links to healing, protection, and love if Santa Muerte is satisfied with them.

 Association with the LGBTQ+ community

 Santa Muerte is also revered and seen as a saint and protector of the lesbian, gay, bisexual, transgender, and queer (LGBTQ+) communities in Mexico.
 Many LGBTQ+ people ask her for protection from violence, hatred, diseases, and to help them in their search for love.
 Her intercession is commonly invoked in same-sex marriage ceremonies performed in Mexico.
-The now-defunct Traditionalist Mexican-American Catholic Church, an independent Catholic denomination devoted to the worship of Santa Muerte, recognized gay marriages and performed religious wedding ceremonies for homosexual couples.
+The now-defunct Traditionalist Mexican-American Catholic Church, an independent Catholic denomination devoted to the worship of Santa Muerte, recognized gay marriages and performed religious wedding ceremonies for same sex couples.

 Santa Muerte has continued to see an increase in worship by members of the LGBTQ+ community throughout the United States and Mexico, where many have developed an identity with queerness in association with Santa Muerte, with rallies being held in Queens, New York.
-In 2022, during a Fall event in the Cambridge area held by queer students in order to offer different perspectives on affirming integration with queerness and religious identities, a pastor from the area made an appearance to show support of the rally and speak out on how he used to speak to churches and defend Christianity as not being opposed to queerness.